oktadev/okta-blog/_source/_posts/2021-04-30-spring-security-test.md

 The POST `/theater` endpoint requires `theater_admin` authority to proceed with the persistence.

 Create package `com.okta.developer.theaters.security`.
-Add a custom `JwtOpaqueTokenIntrospector` to parse authorities from the `groups` claim in the accessToken.
+Add a custom `JwtOpaqueTokenIntrospector` to parse authorities from the `groups` claim in the access token.

 ```java
 package com.okta.developer.theaters.security;